Shami Kebab: Spicy Meat And Lentil Burger

 The shami kebab recipe I’m sharing here is based on the Pakistani way of cooking that I learned from my extended family.

-Delicious Snacks Or Starter
+Delicious Snacks or Starter

 Simplified Ingredients